-- The Child Protection and Safeguarding Policy. - The Child-on-child Abuse Policy and procedures. - The Staff Code of Conduct. - Part one of 'Keeping children safe in education' (KCSIE) (or Annex A, if appropriate). - The Behaviour Policy. - The Whistleblowing policy - Appropriate child protection and safeguarding training, including online safety training. - Information about the role and identity of the DSL and deputy DSLs.
+- The Child Protection and Safeguarding Policy that includes Child-on-child Abuse and procedures. - The Staff Code of Conduct. - Part one of 'Keeping children safe in education' (KCSIE) (or Annex A, if appropriate). - The Behaviour Policy. - Information regarding children's attendance and absence, including the safeguarding response to children who are absent from education. - Appropriate child protection and safeguarding training, including online safety training which, amongst other things, includes an understanding of expectations, applicable roles and responsibilities in relation to filtering and monitoring. - Information about the role and identity of the DSL and deputy DSL.